houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 - **Edges** represent relationships between these entities, including dependencies, influences, constraints, and enablements
 - **Properties** capture attributes of both nodes and edges, including temporal attributes that track when relationships formed, strengthened, weakened, or dissolved

-This graph structure allows teams to understand not just the current state of the system but its complete evolution—a critical capability for complex, long-lived systems.
+This graph structure allows teams to understand not just the current state of the system but its complete evolution, a critical capability for complex, long-lived systems.

 ### The Event Sourcing Connection